Eton Summer University Preparation Courses

 The Eton Summer University Preparation Courses (ESUPC) are a series of non-residential subject-based courses for Year 12 students who attend UK state schools.
 These courses vary in length, between three to five days, and previous university-style courses run by the College have been very popular and attract a high number of applicants annually.

-This residential course at Eton is not about improving A Level grades, but is designed to help students with their university applications through an exciting and challenging ten days of study.
-Applicants choose a subject and we provide dynamic teaching and, more importantly, the company of like-minded students from all over the country to work and socialise with.
+These non-residential courses at Eton are not about improving A Level grades, but are designed to help students with their university applications through an exciting and challenging period of study.
+Applicants choose a subject and we provide dynamic teaching and, more importantly, the company of like-minded students to work and socialise with.

-Students enjoy a packed timetable with lessons, study time, sporting and cultural opportunities.
-Visiting university lecturers teach and discuss entry procedures.
-Our aim is to give help students make a persuasive application to the universities of their choice, with many going on to Oxford or Cambridge and other Russell Group universities.
+Students enjoy a packed timetable and our aim is to help students make a persuasive application to the universities of their choice.

 years of residential summer schools at Eton for Year 12 students from state schools.